A-Map-of-Miracles/A-Map-of-Miracles.github.io/pages/Epilogue.md

 	  The end is certain, and [[the means]] as well.
 To this we say "Amen."
 You will be told exactly what God wills for you each time there is a choice to make.
 And he will speak for God and for your Self, thus making sure that hell will claim you not, and that each choice you make brings Heaven nearer to your reach.
 And so we walk with Him from this time on, and turn to Him for guidance and for peace and sure direction.
 Joy attends our way.
 For we go homeward to an open door which God has held unclosed to welcome us.
 - ##### W.epilogue.6
 	- language:: english
 	  We trust our ways to Him and say "Amen."
 In peace we will continue in His way, and trust all things to Him.
-In confidence we wait His answers, as we ask His Will in everything we do
+In confidence we wait His answers, as we ask His Will in everything we do.
+He loves God's Son as we would love him.
+And He teaches us how to behoold him through His eyes, and love him as He does.
+You do not walk alone.
+God's angels hover near and all about.
+His Love surrounds you, and of this be sure; that I will never leave you comfortless.
 	-
 	-
 	-